PWS fire management

 The Tasmania Parks and Wildlife Service (PWS) is responsible for managing the fire risk and response to bushfires across all the lands which it manages.

-In Tasmania, there is an agreement between the three key fire management authorities, the PWS, the TFS and Sustainable Timber Tasmania (STT), to coordinate management of responses to large bushfires.
-Large, complex fire incidents are managed by Incident Management Teams under the nationally recognised Australasian Inter-service Incident Control System (AIIMS).
+In Tasmania there is an agreement between the three key fire management authorities - PWS, the Tasmania Fire Service (TFS) and Sustainable Timber Tasmania (STT) - to coordinate responses to large bushfires.
+Large, complex fire incidents are managed by Incident Management Teams in accordance with the nationally recognised Australasian Inter-service Incident Management System.

 PWS has a range of fire management specialists, including fire management officers, fire operations officers, fire crews and incident management teams that assist with firefighting each summer.

 Fire management strategies and plans are produced for particular reserves.
-The plans address public and visitor safety and the protection of habitat and property.
+The plans address public and visitor safety and the protection of ecosystems and property.

 Bushfire response and current bushfire situation